Companies in many industries can employ stochastic OR to improve

 Required Text: W. L. Winston, "Operations Research:

-Applications and Algorithms" 4rd edition, 2004.
-Two
+Applications and Algorithms" 4th edition, 2004.
+Two copies of the textbook

-at the Johnson Center Library.
-It may be borrowed for 2 hours at a time.
-To
+have been placed on reserve at the Johnson Center Library.
+It may be borrowed

-borrow the book, you will need the call number: T57.6.W645 2004.
+for 2 hours at a time.
+To borrow the book, you will need the call number:

 Grading: There are two options:

 Examinations: The two exams will be held in class.
-Make up exam questions will be MUCH HARDER than
+Make-up exam questions will be MUCH HARDER than

 regular exam questions.